 For some client contracts, the PMP certification is more than just a bonus; it’s a requirement.
 You may encounter situations where you must have the PMP credential to run a project, particularly in the government sector.
 It’s growing more and more common for certifications to be required for work in the federal, state, and local levels.

-So, if you have interest in pursuing a career in one of these industries, or there’s a chance you may have a client in the future that comes from one of there industries, it’s essential that you have your PMP credential.
+So, if you have interest in pursuing a career in one of these industries, or there’s a chance you may have a client in the future that comes from one of these industries, it’s essential that you have your PMP credential.

 The PMP Certification Mitigates Risk